 The first version; Types 1- 6, introduced

-in 1932, have been described.
-These use a half wave vibrator with a BR
+in 1932, have been described previously.
+These use a half wave vibrator

 The second version includes Types 10-14 which were introduced in 1933.
 These differ in several ways, but most importantly, use the new 'Self Rectifying' Elkonode, which was the first synchronous vibrator.
 With no rectifier valve required, the new eliminator is smaller and more efficient.